Steven Rattner: Public service

 During his tenure with The New York Times in Washington D.C., Rattner developed an interest in economic policy, drawing him to politics and public service.
 In the mid-1990s, he began to work actively on behalf of Democratic candidates, beginning with President Bill Clinton.
+In 2008, Newsweek reported that he had long aspired to a cabinet position.

 In February 2009, with General Motors and Chrysler insolvent, Rattner was appointed counselor to the United States Secretary of the Treasury and lead auto adviser, a role informally referred to in the media as the "car czar".
 He soon assembled a team that grew to 14 professionals to address the financial problems of the two auto companies.

 Reporting to both Treasury Secretary Timothy Geithner and Lawrence Summers, the head of the National Economic Council, Rattner's team developed a plan to save both the two manufacturers and related suppliers and finance companies.
 The plan involved a government investment of $82 billion in the sector, coupled with controlled bankruptcies for the two auto companies, as well as new management for both, and the closure of 2,000 automobile dealerships and loss of tens of thousands of related jobs.
 A White & Case lawyer claimed that Rattner had threatened the reputation of Perella Weinberg if they continued to oppose the controlled bankruptcies; however Parella Weinberg denied this claim and The New York Times found that Rattner had never spoken with the lawyer who made the claim.

 Rattner later stated that the toughest decision for President Obama about the two auto companies was whether to save Chrysler.
 There was, however, no disagreement about asking GM CEO Richard Wagoner to step aside.

 By July 2009, both automakers had emerged from bankruptcy, had new management and were on their way to profitability.
 At that time, Rattner left Washington and returned to private life in New York.

 Post-political career

-After leaving the government, Rattner wrote Overhaul: An Insider's Account of the Obama Administration's Emergency Auto Rescue, his New York Times best-selling account of the automotive industry crisis of 2008-2010.
+After leaving the government, Rattner wrote Overhaul: An Insider's Account of the Obama Administration's Emergency Auto Rescue, his account of the automotive industry crisis of 2008-2010.

 He has continued to speak publicly on auto-related matters as well as broader economic issues.
 Early in 2011, he began contributing a monthly column to the Financial Times on subjects ranging from the Greek crisis to the U.S. budget deficit.
 He also became the economic analyst for the MSNBC news show, Morning Joe.
 And in June 2011, he was named a contributing writer to The New York Times Op-Ed page, publishing his first column on how government policies drive up corn prices.

-He is currently chairman and chief executive officer of Willett Advisors LLC, the private investment group that manages billionaire former New York mayor Michael Bloomberg's personal and philanthropic assets.
+He is currently chairman and chief executive officer of Willett Advisors, the private investment group that manages billionaire former New York mayor Michael Bloomberg's personal and philanthropic assets.